elemel/blog/2020/07/04/README.md

 I struggled to understand the tangent-space coordinate system, as well as LÖVE's depth projection.
 Solving graphics problems is both easy and hard.
-Hard because of ghe GPU mystery box, and the sheer volume of data processed each frame.
+Hard because of the GPU mystery box, and the sheer volume of data processed each frame.
 Easy due to the obviously visual nature of it all.
 Generally speaking,